MicrosoftEdge/WebView2Samples/SampleApps/WebView2APISample/documentation/Testing-Instructions.md

 1. Right click 'Microsoft Edge WebView2' element and select `restore`
 1. Expected: Sample app will restore.

-#### Interactive Dragging
+#### Interactive Dragging Enabled By Default

-Test that interactive dragging works on Webview2.
+Test that interactive dragging is enabled by default on Webview2.

-1. Run the application with the following flag --edge-webview-interactive-dragging.
 1. Click Scenario > Non-Client Region Support.
 1. Look under the Heading "Interactive Elements".
 1. Hover the mouse on the textarea and button.